Smartphone Security Guide: The Easiest Way to Keep Your Phone & Data Safe

 You can also use your fingerprint to wake and unlock your phone, in addition to the pattern, if you have it as an option.
 Here’s how you set it up in Android (click on the screenshots to enlarge them):

-2. Second layer of protection: mind your apps.
+2. The second layer of protection: mind your apps.

 In the past decade, there were huge innovations regarding the mobile phone market.
 Now basically everybody owns a smartphone and it’s also incredibly accessible to create a mobile app.